 The City encourages all citizens, especially minorities, persons with disabilities, residents of public and assisted housing developments, residents living in slum and blight areas, residents in predominately low-to-moderate income neighborhoods to participate in the development of the Plan.
-We worked closely with local organizations that provide services to sharing grant opportunities, training opportunities and information.
+We worked closely with local organizations that provide services to sharing grant opportunities, training opportunities, and information.
 The City also holds an open application process for applying for funding.
-The City has participated in construction/renovation if public facilities which serve our community.
-Public Hearings were held July 31, 2019 and April 14, 2020 for planning and finalizing the 2020 Annual Action Plan.
+The City has participated in construction/renovation of public facilities which serve our community.
+Public Hearings were held August 25, 2020 and April 25, 2021 for planning and finalizing the 2021 Annual Action Plan.